YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/ReviewMaterial.md

     - t: the number of transceivers.

 ##### 3.4.2 Text
-* ASCII: 7-bits;
-* Emoji: 17-bits;
+* Emoji: 16-bits;
-* Octet: 8-bits.
+* Octet: 8-bits;
+* ASCII: 7-bits.

 ### 3.5 Handover
-It is the process of transferring a connection from one channel to another; Both of the hard and soft handovers are methods for handover.
+It is the process of transferring a connection from one channel to another;<br>
+Both of the hard and soft handovers are methods for handover. <br>
+Phone, old and new cells determine if and when to handover.

+##### 3.5.1 Due to:
+* Change of user behaviour;
+* Location of a phone is changed;
+* Interference between channels occurs;
+* Signal becomes degraded due to local conditions;
+* Current cell is exhausted, and there is another available cell.

-##### 3.5.1 Hard Handover
+##### 3.5.2 Hard Handover
-* Description:
+* Description: <br>
     With hard handover, the channel in the source cell is released before the channel in the target cell is engaged.
 * Properties:
     - The call will fail when the new cell fails during handover.
-    - Involves the radio tuner using the alternative code system.
+    - It is used by GSM, and typically involves the radio tuner using an alternative coding system for each connection, but the same frequency.
-* Usage: GSM.

-##### 3.5.2 Soft Handover
+##### 3.5.3 Soft Handover
-* Description:
+* Description:<br>
     With soft handover, the old channel is only released when the new connection is considered reliable.
 * Properties:
     - The device may hold two channels simultaneously until there is no advantage in using two.